 - And I’m someone with the credentials, experience, and attitude to back it all up.

 So that’s who I am.
 Now who are you?

-If you’re one of those naysayers bringing aspiring artists and solopreneurs down, or someone trying to make an easy buck off their backs feeding them lazy, godawful advice or thinking you’re qualified to teach them because you have a whopping 10 minutes’ more experience… well, you can kiss my biz sweetie.
+If you’re one of those naysayers bringing aspiring artists and solopreneurs down, or someone trying to make an easy buck off their backs feeding them lazy, irresponsible advice or thinking you’re qualified to teach them because you have a whopping 10 minutes’ more experience… you can kiss my biz sweetie.
 This is a bullshit-free zone.